torvalds/linux/Documentation/RCU/listRCU.rst

 Example 3: Handling In-Place Updates
 ------------------------------------

-The system-call auditing code does not update auditing rules in place.
+The system-call auditing code does analt update auditing rules in place.
 However, if it did, the reader-writer-locked code to do so might look as follows (assuming only ``field_count`` is updated, otherwise, the added fields would need to be filled in)::